Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 - Notifications: The owner email receives updates when new data arrives or when an issue needs attention.

-Connection statuses
+Connection status

-After creating a connection, its status tells you whether data is flowing smoothly or something needs your attention.| Status | What it means | What to do |
+After you create a connection, its status tells you whether data is flowing smoothly or something needs your attention.
+Plain-language definitions for every status — what it means and what to do — live in one place: Glossary — Connection status.Managing connections

-Does Nectar store my client's password?
+Does Nectar store the utility password?

-Does Nectar store my client's password?
+Does Nectar store the utility password?

 Yes, but it’s encrypted.
 Nectar stores credentials using AES-128 encryption so it can log in to the utility portal on your behalf.
 The encrypted credentials are never visible to other users and cannot be retrieved in plain text — not even by Nectar staff.
 Nectar holds SOC 2 Type 1 and Type 2 certifications for security.